-For students who want additional instruction, the Student Office has established the "SVU Student Learning Center," which can help students arrange either private or small group tutorial sessions.
+For students who want additional instructional support in their courses, the Academic Office has established the "SVU Student Learning Center," which can help students arrange either private or small group tutorial sessions.
+These sessions take place in the Computer Lab or the Library.

-The Student Learning Center offers more informal counseling sessions.
-It is to help students do well on their class work.
-At the same time, it also helps students identify and pursue their career goals, providing advice and suggestions on non-classroom aspects of the academic process including realistic career recognition and selection, time and workload management, stress reduction and strategies for dealing with academic fatigue or burnout.
+In Addition, the Student Learning Center offers more informal one-to-one counseling sessions.
+This helps students identify and pursue their career goals, providing advice and suggestions on non-classroom aspects of the academic process including realistic career recognition and selection, time and workload management, stress reduction and strategies for dealing with academic fatigue or burnout.